Back to Blog

 Frequently Asked Questions

 What time does New Model Army typically take the stage?
-Doors usually open around 7:00 PM.
-Support acts, if any, typically play from around 7:30 PM to 8:15 PM.
-New Model Army usually begin their set around 8:45 PM or 9:00 PM, playing for approximately 1.5 to 2 hours, finishing around 10:45 PM to 11:00 PM.
+Doors for The Roundhouse usually open around 7:00 PM.
+If there's a supporting act, they often start around 7:30 PM or 8:00 PM, playing for about 30-45 minutes.
+New Model Army typically takes the stage between 9:00 PM and 9:30 PM, with their sets usually lasting around 1.5 to 2 hours, concluding around 11:00 PM to 11:30 PM.

 How long is the concert?
-The total concert duration, including any support acts and the main New Model Army set, typically runs for about 3 to 3.5 hours.
-The main set for New Model Army itself is usually around 1.5 to 2 hours.
+The total concert duration, including any opening acts, is typically around 3 to 3.5 hours.
+New Model Army's headlining set usually lasts between 1.5 to 2 hours, often with an encore.

 What's the refund policy?
-Refunds are usually only offered in the event of a show cancellation.
-If a show is rescheduled, tickets are typically valid for the new date.
-It's essential to refer to the specific terms and conditions of your ticket purchase from the official vendor.
+Refunds are typically only offered if the event is cancelled by the promoter or venue.
+If the event is rescheduled, tickets are usually valid for the new date.
+It’s essential to read the terms and conditions at the point of purchase.

 Top Tips for New Model Army at The Roundhouse